kkartas/ETLForge/paper/paper.md

 - 2 integer fields with range constraints (id: 1-10000000, age: 18-80)
 - 1 float field with range constraints (30000.0-150000.0) and precision specifications
 - 3 string fields, including two with Faker template integration (name, email) and one with length constraints
-- 1 categorical field with 5 predefined values (Engineering, Marketing, Sales, HR, Finance)
+- 1 categorical field with 5 predefined values (Engineering, Marketing, Sales, HR and Finance)
 - 1 date field with range constraints (2020-01-01 to 2024-12-31)

 Performance scales approximately linearly with the number of rows and fields.
 Complex constraints such as uniqueness checking and Faker integration introduce additional overhead but remain within acceptable bounds for typical testing scenarios.
 The complete benchmark schema is available in the repository as `benchmark_schema.yaml` for reproducibility.

 These performance characteristics make ETLForge suitable for integration into continuous integration pipelines where Great Expectations may be too heavyweight for simple validation tasks, though ETLForge does not compete with Great Expectations' advanced statistical capabilities.

-## Limitations compared to existing tools
+## Discussion

+ETLForge addresses a specific gap in the ETL testing ecosystem by unifying data generation and validation under a single schema, but makes deliberate trade-offs compared to specialized tools.
 Unlike Great Expectations [@GreatExpectations2023], ETLForge does not provide data profiling, drift detection, or advanced statistical validations such as distributional analysis.
 Unlike pandera [@Pandera2023], it lacks integration with Python type checkers and advanced pandas DataFrame validation patterns.
-ETLForge prioritizes simplicity and schema consistency over advanced analytical features.
+ETLForge prioritizes simplicity and schema consistency over advanced analytical features, making it particularly well-suited for teams that need synchronized test data generation and validation without the complexity of enterprise-grade data quality platforms.

 The framework currently has several technical limitations that constrain its applicability:

 - **Dataset size**: Large datasets exceeding one million rows may require memory optimization strategies, as the current implementation loads entire datasets into pandas DataFrames during validation.
 - **Nested structures**: Complex nested data structures are not supported.
 This limitation exists because ETLForge specifically targets tabular data formats (CSV and Excel) which are inherently flat.
 While YAML and JSON schema languages syntactically support nested structures, ETLForge intentionally focuses on relational and tabular ETL workflows where nested structures are less common.
 Future versions could support nested structures through flattening strategies or by targeting alternative output formats such as JSON documents.
-- **Statistical validation**: Advanced statistical validations (distribution testing, anomaly detection, correlation analysis) require integration with specialized tools.
+- **Statistical validation**: Advanced statistical validations (distribution testing, anomaly detection and correlation analysis) require integration with specialized tools.
 ETLForge provides constraint-based validation rather than statistical analysis.
 - **Custom validation logic**: While the framework validates against schema-defined constraints, it does not currently support user-defined validation functions, limiting extensibility for domain-specific validation rules.

 ## Availability

 The ETLForge source code is available on GitHub at https://github.com/kkartas/ETLForge under the MIT license.
 The latest release (v1.0.3) can be installed from the Python Package Index using `pip install etl-forge`, with an optional `etl-forge[faker]` installation variant for enhanced data generation capabilities.
 Complete documentation is hosted at https://etlforge.readthedocs.io/.
-The software supports Linux, macOS, and Windows operating systems and is compatible with Python versions 3.9 through 3.11.
+The software supports Linux, macOS and Windows operating systems and is compatible with Python versions 3.9 through 3.11.

 ## References